 Olympus E-600 versus Olympus E-620

 The Olympus E-600 and the Olympus E-620 are two digital cameras that were announced, respectively, in August 2009 and February 2009.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a Four Thirds sensor.
 Both cameras offer a resolution of 12.2 megapixel.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Olympus E-600 and the Olympus E-620 are illustrated in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the E-600 – represents 100 percent across all the size and weight measures).